npc-villagers/prep/TEAM-AGREEMENT.md

 - What is your plan if you start to fall behind?

   Bring it up in the daily standup, ask for help (as individuals).
-As a group, elevate and ask a TA or Roger for advice (if we can't figure out solutions).
+As a group, elevate and ask a TA or Rey for advice (if we can't figure out solutions).

 - How will you communicate after hours and on the weekend?